deusExMac/WebScraper/README.md

 ### web mode

 Web scraper can also be executed and controlled from whithin Web browsers.
+In order to do this, WebScraper must be executed in Web mode.

+In Web mode the execution of WebScraper can be started, monitored and controlled from within a web application that is integrated with this distribution.
+The application enabling such control is based on Python Flask microframework (https://flask.palletsprojects.com/en/2.3.x/).

+## Installing required libraries
+To successfully executing WebScraper in web mode, the Flask module needs to be installed first.

+## Execute WebScraper in web mode
+To execute WebScraper in web mode the main application to execute via flask is webApp.py .
 Websockets are used to facilitate communication between the Web browser and the executing WebScraper.
-TODO: More info on this.......

 # Useful tools/projects